openenclave/openenclave/README.md

 Introduction
 ------------

-OpenEnclave is an SDK for builiding enclave applications in C and C++.
-An enclave application partitions itself into a trusted component (called the host) and an untrusted compoment (called the enclave).
+OpenEnclave is an SDK for building enclave applications in C and C++.
+An enclave application partitions itself into a trusted component (called the host) and an untrusted component (called the enclave).
 An enclave is a secure container whose memory is protected from entities outside the enclave.
 These protections allow enclaves to perform secure computations with assurances that secrets will not be compromised.